PRIME: Pathways to Research Independence and Mentoring Excellence

 A Research Career Support Program for Faculty Sponsored by the BU Clinical and Translational Science Institute

-PRIME a new program at BUMC has been modeled on successful programs at other leading institutions that have shown high success rates in transitioning K investigators to independent R01 funding.
+PRIME now entering its 2nd year at BUMC has been modeled on successful programs at other leading institutions that have shown high success rates in transitioning K investigators to independent R01 funding.
 The PRIME Program is designed to help you successfully transition to independent funding, aiming for stronger and earlier grants.
 In joining the program, we will provide you with an interdisciplinary peer supported network, peer led and reviewed works-in-progress sessions to optimize your work, and interactive presentations and research resources to boost your efforts for successful transition from K funding to independent R01 funding.

 PRIME PROGRAM OVERVIEW